developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/ConfigEditor/index.md

 The Desktop Config Editor is included with Zebra Enterprise Browser 1.3 and higher.

 ### QUICK STEPS
+The basic steps to edit a `Config.xml` file from a PC attached to the target device:
 1. Select **File>Open** or **Action>Pull From Device>[Device name]**.
 2. **Open the Config.xml file** to be edited.
 3. In Config Editor window, navigate tree view to **locate and edit tag value(s)** as required.